 BRPD investigating fatal shooting on South Blvd

-BATON ROUGE - Police are investigating a shooting on South Blvd. that left one man dead early Wednesday morning.
+BATON ROUGE - Police are investigating a shooting on South Boulevard that left one man dead early Wednesday morning.

-Around 2:12 a.m., 31-year-old Marcus Cook was fatally shot on South Blvd.
+Around 2:12 a.m., 31-year-old Marcus Cook was fatally shot on South Boulevard.
 Cook died at the scene.

 Police still have not identified a suspect or a motive.